EtherDream/timelock/README.md

 ## When to use

-* CPU race.
-The first person to unlock it will be rewarded with a coupon.
+* Post a CPU race on SNS, the first person to unlock it will get the coupon link.

-* Temporarily lock an account, e.g. game account, wallet private key, etc. Let Moore's Law take over your account, not your spirit.
+* Temporarily lock an account, such as hiding the wallet private key in a time capsule.
+Let Moore's Law take over your account, not your spirit.